 All accommodations are provided on an individualized basis according to the participant's needs.
 DHS has a contract with an interpreter to accommodate applicants/participants who are hearing impaired.
-The Independent Assessment Contractor and the DHS PCSP/CC RNs Nurses will provide written materials to participants and will read any information to participants if needed.
-DHS PCSP/CC RNs Nurses may utilize assistance from other divisions within the Arkansas Department of Human Services, such as the Division of Services for the Blind, in these instances.
+The Independent Assessment Contractor and the DHS PCSP/CC Nurses will provide written materials to participants and will read any information to participants if needed.
+DHS PCSP/CC Nurses may utilize assistance from other divisions within the Arkansas Department of Human Services, in these instances.
 When this occurs, it is documented in the participant's record.

-The results of the Independent Assessment Contractor's functional assessment using the ARIA approved assessment tool instrument will be used by the Office of Long Term Care DHS Eligibility Nurse to evaluate the level of care and by the DHS PCSP/CC Nurse RN to develop the person-centered service plan.
-Information collected for the Independent Assessment Contractor's functional assessment using the ARIA toolapproved instrument will include demographic information and information on the waiver participant's ability to perform the activities of daily living; transferring and ambulation; continence status; nutritional status; hearing, vision, speech and language; skin condition; behavior and attitude; orientation level; other medical conditions; psychosocial and cognitive status; and, medications/treatments.
+The results of the Independent Assessment Contractor's assessment using the approved assessment instrument will be used by the DHS Eligibility Nurse to evaluate the level of care and by the DHS PCSP/CC Nurse to develop the person-centered service plan.
+Information collected for the Independent Assessment Contractor's assessment using the approved instrument will include demographic information and information on the waiver participant's ability to perform the activities of daily living; transferring and ambulation; continence status; nutritional status; hearing, vision, speech and language; skin condition; behavior and attitude; orientation level; other medical conditions; psychosocial and cognitive status; and, medications/treatments.

-The assessment is a complete functional assessment cligibility determination of level of care and includes a medical history.
+The assessment is a complete functional eligibility determination of level of care and includes a medical history.
 The Independent Assessment Contractor will evaluate the participant's physical, functional, mental, emotional and social status, and will obtain a medical history to ensure that the service plan addresses the participant's strengths, capacities, health care, and other needs.
-The DHS PCSP/CC RN-Nurse will assess the participant's preferences, goals, desired outcomes, and risk factors.
+The DHS PCSP/CC Nurse will assess the participant's preferences, goals, desired outcomes, and risk factors.
 Support systems available to the participant are identified and documented, along with services currently in place.
-Based on this assessment information, the DHS PCSP/CC RN-Nurse will discuss the service delivery plan with the participant.
+Based on this assessment information, the DHS PCSP/CC Nurse will discuss the service delivery plan with the participant.